 next up is 2 awesomely exposed 30m abseils above the spectacular Wolgan valley

-Our track notes said 2 ropes needed here but both center marks were on the ground so conceivably its doable on 1 genuine 60m (Note mine is about 63m and the center mark was just of the ground.
+Our track notes said 2 ropes needed here but both center marks were on the ground so conceivably its doable on 1 genuine 60m (Note mine is about 63m and the center mark was just off the ground.

-Acoustic/SunnySide/Wombat(WTF?) is a great little canyon to visit in Winter as it has a nice contriction, some awesome erision caves and with a little bit of care it’s possible to get through it in normal conditions without getting you feet wet.
+Acoustic/SunnySide/Wombat(WTF?) is a great little canyon to visit in Winter as it has a nice constriction, some awesome erision caves and with a little bit of care it’s possible to get through it in normal conditions without getting you feet wet.

 It’s fairly short so it’s usually conbined with other trips out that way but we had some other stuff to do and living close it’s an easy half day.